 ONE Omaha is committed to keeping your email address confidential.
 We do not sell, rent, or lease our subscription lists to third parties, and we will not provide your personal information to any third party individual, government agency, or company at any time unless compelled to do so by law.

-We will you you email address solely to provide timely information about ONE Omaha’s events, programs, and news.
+We will use your email address solely to provide timely information about ONE Omaha’s events, programs, and news.